peet47/peet47.github.io/_posts/2017-10-29-Necromancer.md

 <img src="images/necromancer/wireshark.png" class="fit image">

-Bing!
+Bingo!
 Something is trying to send me on 4444.
 So we start listening.

 <pre>
   <code class="bash">